 - Keep all personal information to yourself

-To introduce digital safety to your child, watch this talk from Common Sense Media on five quick Internet safety tips.
-Then. have a discussion.
-Ask about your child’s thoughts and talk together about how you can practice safe Internet habits as a family.
+To introduce digital safety to your child, watch this talk from Common Sense Media on five quick internet safety tips.
+Then, have a discussion about how you can practice safe internet habits as a family.

 These nine skills can help your children stay safe and informed while using the internet!
 For more ideas, check out these seven Internet safety tips.